SilviuManea/TypeScript_Tutorial/README.md

 //mixed type of values on arrays
 //type of object - once declared we can not change the type of the object or it's structure(we can change the values of its properties though(but not their type))

+Lesson5 - TypeScript Tutorial #5 - Explicit Types
+//Set specific type to an object or variable